jszwedko/continuous-delivery-pitt-tasks/slides.md

 # Version control

-Track changes to source code
+## Track changes to source code

-Centralized

-- CVS
-- SVN
-- Perforce

-Decentralized

-- Git
-- Mercurial

 # Presenter Notes
-- See source code at any point in time
-- Source code example (show commit, checkout of older version)
+- Started with making copies of files
+- Unable to get back to stable state after changes

 ---

 # ![github](git_and_github.jpg)

 # Presenter Notes
+- See source code at any point in time
+- Source code example (show commit, checkout of older version)
 - Image from http://programmers.stackexchange.com/questions/35074/im-a-subversion-geek-why-should-i-consider-or-not-consider-mercurial-or-git-or
 - Demonstrate commit and push to github